-Be sure to let your turkey completely thaw before cooking.
+For this method, be sure to let your turkey completely thaw before cooking.
 If it was frozen through when you bought it, the turkey will thaw within a few days in the fridge, approximately 24 hours for every five pounds of turkey.
 For quicker thawing, place the turkey in a cold water bath and change the water every 30 minutes until it's thawed.

 One thing we're not talking about here is brining the turkey.
-This method has become popular over the last few years and involves immersing the turkey in a salt-water solution for a day or so before cooking.
+This method has become popular over the last few years and involves immersing the turkey in a salt-water solution or dry-brining in salt for a day or so before cooking.
 The end result of this process is moist, perfectly seasoned white and dark meat.
 We've had great results with brining and heartily endorse it.
 If you want to brine, great!
 If you don't, our method here will still work perfectly.

 For more details on how to brine your own turkey, check out these posts: